The Polygon Gallery is an art museum in the Lower Lonsdale District of North Vancouver. It specializes in photography and admission is by donation.

 At 101 Carrie Cates Court, the Polygon Gallery is located right at the waterfront in North Vancouver.
 Within walking distance is the SeaBus, Shipyards, Lonsdale Quay and the vibrant community of Lower Lonsdale.
 Via the SeaBus, the attraction is also just a 15-minute boat ride from downtown Vancouver.

-The Polygon is open from 10:00 am until 5:00 pm every day except Mondays.
-It is also open on select Fridays until September 13th, 2019, for 24-hour screenings of The Clock.
+The Polygon is usually open from 10:00 am until 5:00 pm every day except Mondays.

 What to Expect